katersonnbert/gitnotes/GoLang.md

 ### Closures
+- are anonymous functions
-- Closures are anonymous functions, that are returned by a function.
-These anonymous functions have access to the variables that have been defined by the surrounding function, keep track of the state of these variables and will work with them each time the variable that the anonymous function has been assigned to is accessed.
+- are returned by a function
+- have access to the variables that have been defined by the surrounding function
+- keep track of the state of their contained variables and will work with them each time the variable that the anonymous function has been assigned to is accessed.

         func intSeq() func() int {
             i := 0